adamhassel/power/README.md

 hours in the future to get prices for.
 The default is to get for the next 12 hours.

+### Caveat

+On weekends, the source prices are only reported in EUR.
+They're then retroactively updated with the DKK price the following Monday, but it means that DKK prices, that are accurate/official, are not available during weekends.
+The code will try and compensate by extrapolating the last known exchange rate (from the preceeding Friday at 23:00) during weekends, and while the results are probably reasonably close, there's no guarantee they'll be exactly correct.

+Blame Nord Pool for this.

 ## Possible further features

 * Consumption summary in kWH and DKK